Insight: Indonesia tycoon Bakrie gears up for presidential bid

 So when Bakrie strode into a railway station in south Jakarta last week and slapped the equivalent of one U.S. dollar down on the counter for a ticket, it was a moment of political theatre.

-It also signalled an early step in the march to presidential elections in mid-2014 in the world's most populous Muslim-majority nation.
-Secular Indonesia, a hot favourite of international investors, is a sprawling archipelago of largely untapped mineral riches, an increasingly wealthy middle class and an economic growth rate last year of 6.5 percent.
+It also signaled an early step in the march to presidential elections in mid-2014 in the world's most populous Muslim-majority nation.
+Secular Indonesia, a hot favorite of international investors, is a sprawling archipelago of largely untapped mineral riches, an increasingly wealthy middle class and an economic growth rate last year of 6.5 percent.

 But in a country in which it is deemed unseemly to openly declare ambition, Bakrie, chairman of the nationalist Golkar Party, stressed he was merely testing the waters.